openshift/dpu-operator/README.md

 This operator will manage and configure data processing unit (DPUs) to be used in accelerating/offloading k8s networking functions

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+// TODO(user): An in-depth paragraph about your project and overview of use.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.